notaryanramani/notaryanramani/README.md

 # <div align='center'>Aryan Ramani </div>
 ## <div align='center'> An aspiring Machine Learning Enthusiast.
 Completed Bachelors of Computer Application from Vivekananda Institute of Professional Studies, New Delhi.
-Open to collaberate on projects and research.
+Open to collaborate on projects and research.
 Feel free to connect. </div>

 # Skills